 - Processed grains usually contain just the endosperm, which provides carbohydrates with no fiber.
-This could increase the rate at which sugar is absorbed by the body, resulting in a higher risk for diabetes and obesity.
+This could increase the rate at which sugar is absorbed by the body

 - Eating whole grains promote the growth of healthy bacteria in the colon.